mikeolofernes/opg-201910/README.md

 Dear candidate,

-Thank you for having interest to be part of our team!.

 Here at Flexisource, we are usually assigned by client a couple of data processing tasks from multiple sources such as database including data from files like XML.

 To test your knowledge in .NET development, presented here is a new mvc dotnet core application.
 You are assigned to complete the solution based on the following specifications: